goblimey/learn-unix/README.md

     docker run -it --entrypoint=/bin/bash unixlearn

-which produces a prompt like this:
+which starts the docker image running within a container and produces a prompt like this:

     learner@79c33cdc14ac:/learn$

-The Docker is running the image and a user called "learner" is logged in.
+Within the Docker session a user called "learner" is logged in.
+You will use that user to run learn.
 The system is prompting for a command.
 Run this command:

     learn files